-Ojwang' in his paper presented during the drafting process of the Constitution (2010) observes that the Independence Constitution reads like an ordinary legal document.
+Ojwang' in his paper presented during the drafting process of the Constitution (2010), observes that the Independence Constitution reads like an ordinary legal document.
 He further advances that this character of the Independence Constitution makes it, in almost every respect, a juridical document and an instrument in the operation of the conventional legal process.
 He proposes that the Constitutional Review Commission considers whether or not the Kenyan Constitution should be given a stronger political character.
-Mwagiru, in his Journal article on Kenya's treaty practice, states that under the independent Constitution, Kenya was a dualist state.
+Mwagiru, in his Journal article on Kenya's treaty practice.